senotrusov/notes/arch-linux-installation.md

 !!! info inline end

-    See the [Installation guide: Chroot](https://wiki.archlinux.org/title/Installation_guide#Chroot) page for more information on this process.
+    See the [Installation guide: Chroot](https://wiki.archlinux.org/title/Installation_guide#Chroot) for more information on this process.

 Change the root directory into the newly installed system to perform final, system-specific configurations.